OmarBedawi/my_first_e-store/README.md

 ###### Order
 This is a simple model used to create and store orders.
 This model is capable to generate an order number every time a user complete an order.
-It's relation to OrderLineItem and UserProfile allows users to see their past orders on their profile page.
+Its relation to OrderLineItem, OrderLineReader and UserProfile allows users to see their past orders on their profile page.
 It also has a stripe_pid field for validation, preventing orders from being created twice by mistake.
 | Field | Field Type | Validation |